 According to court documents, the scheme involved betting on NBA games through illegal offshore accounts, with amounts totaling several million dollars over a two-year period.
 While none of the charges allege that any of the defendants bet against their own teams or attempted to influence game outcomes, the mere proximity of active NBA personnel to illegal gambling has created a crisis of credibility for a league that had proudly positioned itself as a leader in sports betting partnerships.

-“This is the worst-case scenario we always feared,” said one NBA team executive who spoke on condition of anonymity.
-“We spent years building relationships with sportsbooks, selling the integrity of our product, and now we have a head coach and an active player facing federal charges.
+ESPN’s Brian Windhorst described the situation as “the worst-case scenario the league always feared,” adding: “They spent years building relationships with sportsbooks, selling the integrity of the product, and now they have a head coach and an active player facing federal charges.
 The optics are devastating.”

 The Trail Blazers have turned to assistant coach Tiago Splitter on an interim basis, while the Heat are navigating the season without one of their key rotation players.
 Both organizations have issued carefully worded statements expressing shock and promising full cooperation with authorities, but the damage extends far beyond those two franchises.
 League-wide, teams are reportedly conducting internal reviews of their personnel’s gambling activities, and the players’ union has retained outside counsel to advise members on compliance issues.